ifatess/ruotonggao/gender.md

     2-player game, a combination of board game &amp; video game<br><br><strong>Gameplay<br></strong>1.
     Each player press the button to choose his/her gender.<br>2.
 Read the front of the card (exp. a picture of a male nurse) and select the corresponding occupation in the game machine.<br>3.
-Two players manipulate the character to play a scenario mini-game together, different conversations will trigger different storylines.<br>4.
+Two players control the character to play a scenario mini-game together, different conversations will trigger different storylines.<br>4.
     Read the back of the card (exp. the misunderstandings of male nurses and the correct concepts) after finishing the game, write down your feelings, and exchange the